 - Purchase materials, equipment, and tools directly from factories when possible instead of ordering from wholesalers and occasional retailers.

-- Sell old and inefficient trucks that bring materials to job sites and carry wastes to dumping or recycling stations.
+- Sell old and inefficient trucks that bring materials to job sites and carry waste to dumping or recycling stations.
 New trucks are more fuel-efficient and their costs can be depreciated in the accounting records.

 All managers and work crews must coordinate their logistics activities to improve project efficiency.
-Regular communication is the key to saving time and money getting materials and equipment to the right place at the right time.
+Regular communication is the key to saving time and money and getting materials and equipment to the right place at the right time.

 Using Industry Best Practices for Communications and Safety Improves Efficiency